mShaldzhiyan/test_task_big/readme.md

 To create the masks of the skirts, I decided to use the lower body part mask from human parsing, as it seemed more accurate, although in most cases, the main algorithm also produced good results.

-To create masks for images without ankles, I used a convex hull of the shorts mask and two points located away from the edges of the image.
-This gave good results, although the three images where the skirts hide the ankles were not processed as well.
+To create masks for images without ankles, I used a convex hull of the shorts mask and legs, substracting everything below highest point of feet mask from human parsing.

 ## Challenges